dogweather/forkful/content/en/google-apps-script/strings/concatenating-strings.md

 weight: 3
 ---

-## What & Why?

-Concatenating strings involves combining two or more strings into a single string.
-Programmers do this to dynamically construct messages, URLs, or any form of text that requires a mixture of static and variable content.

 ## How to:
 In Google Apps Script, which is based on JavaScript, there are several ways to concatenate strings.
 Here are some common methods:

 ### Using the plus operator (`+`):
 ```javascript
 var firstName = "John";
 var lastName = "Doe";